-The strategically situated Gumsberg project consists of six exploration licenses in the Bergslagen Mining District of southern Sweden totaling over 18,300 hectares, where multiple zones of VMS style mineralization have been identified.
-Precious and base metal VMS-style mineralization at Gumsberg was mined from the 13th century through the early 19th century, with over 30 historic mines present on the property, most notably the Östra Silvberg mine, which was the largest silver mine in Sweden between 1250 and 1590.
+The strategically situated Gumsberg project consists of five exploration licenses in the Bergslagen Mining District of southern Sweden totaling over 16,370 hectares, where multiple zones of VMS style mineralization have been identified.
+Precious and base metal VMS-style mineralization at Gumsberg was mined from the 13th century through the early 19th century, with over 30 historic mines present

-On February 28 and May 2, 2018, the Company announced high-grade and other encouraging drill results from the 2,545 metre diamond drill program conducted at Gumsberg in late 2018 and early 2018.
+On February 28 and May 2, 2018, the Company announced high grade and other encouraging drill results from the 2,545 metre diamond drill program conducted at Gumsberg in late 2018 and early 2018.
 These drill results confirmed the presence of high-grade silver-zinc-lead mineralization with significant associated copper and gold mineralization that extend along strike from and below the historic mine workings in the area.
 Also intersected were previously unrecognized zones of mineralization away from the mine workings.
 These represent novel discoveries of mineralization in the district.
 Drill intercepts included VMS-type exhalative massive sulfide horizons, primary replacement style and related high-grade lenses and shoots of silver-zinc-lead mineralization.
 Similar styles of mineralization occur throughout the Bergslagen district in southern Sweden, which is host to multiple world-renowned base metal sulphide deposits.

-In September 2018, Boreal announced the results of a 61-line kilometre, high resolution ground magnetometer survey at Gumsberg.
+In September 2018, the Company announced the results of a 61-line kilometre, high resolution ground magnetometer survey at Gumsberg.
 The survey confirmed the potential for stacked or structurally repeated mineralized zones and provided better resolution of the known trends of mineralization in the area.

-In December 2018, Boreal commenced further 1,000 metre drill program Gumsberg to test a variety of shallow drill targets across the prospective high-grade VMS mineral trend in the Östra Silvberg mine area.
+In December 2018, the Company commenced further 1,000 metre drill program Gumsberg to test a variety of shallow drill targets across the prospective high-grade VMS mineral trend in the Östra Silvberg mine area.
 This drill program commenced in January 2019 and the results were released on January 28, 2019 and March 4, 2019.
-Boreal announced a 1,500 metre drill program to conduct additional exploration drilling with the objective to extend the strike length and down-plunge continuation of this high-grade zone.
+The Company announced a 1,500 metre drill program to conduct additional exploration drilling with the objective to extend the strike length and down-plunge continuation of this high-grade zone.

-Drill highlights from previous Boreal diamond drilling are presented in the table below (for full results please refer to Boreal news releases dated February 28, 2018, May 2, 2018, January 28, 2019 and March 3, 2019):
+Drill highlights from previous the Company diamond drilling are presented in the table below (for full results please refer to Boreal news releases dated February 28, 2018, May 2, 2018, January 28, 2019 and March 3, 2019):